New York City on a budget?!

 I do NOT recommend staying outside of the city.
 I’ve stayed outside of Manhattan (New Rochelle) before and it was a pain to commute into and out of the city each day during my trip.

 You are reliant on the train schedule and round-trip tickets from New Rochelle Station to Grand Central were $20 per person during peak hours ($15 off-peak).
 When traveling with a group, the price of train tickets can add up and you may have been better off using that money towards a hotel in the city.

 4. Look for free events and attractions

-While New York City can be expensive, it offers many free events and attractions to suit any interest year round.
-This includes free walking tours, free comedy shows, free concerts, free museum days and free art exhibits to just name a few.
-Check to see what free events or attractions are happening during your visit.
-You can even plan your visit based on when these free events / attractions are available.
+While New York City can be expensive, there’s lots of free events and attractions to suit any interest.
+This includes free walking tours, comedy shows, concerts, museum days and art exhibits.
+Check to see which free events or attractions are happening during your visit.

 I also like searching for discounts Viator.
 This website offers up to 40% off things to do in NYC, sightseeing tours, day trips, Broadway show tickets, and more.

 5. See Broadway shows at a discount

 One of the most popular things to do in Manhattan is to see a show on Broadway.
 But tickets can be very expensive.
 I found the best way to save money on show tickets is to look for deals on Viator.com.
 This website offers lots of discounted tickets to shows, concerts, sports, and more.

 New York City is a major domestic and international tourist destination year round.

 A visit during the off-season doesn’t really exist; but if you’re looking for less crowds and reduced hotel prices, the best time to go is between January and March.
 (The busiest and most expensive time to visit is between Christmas and New Years).